permafrost-dev/php-code-search/README.md

 ### Method calls

-To search for a method call by name, use the `methods` method before calling `search`.
-Surround the search terms with slashes to use regular expressions.
+To search for a method call by name, use the `methods` method.

 Method call nodes have an `args` property that can be looped through to retrieve the arguments for the method call.